DataSQRL/Acorn/java/acorn-config/README.md

 | `url`      | The URL for the API                                      | Yes       | -                                  |
 | `auth`     | Authentication headers for the API                       | No        | -                                  |

-Additional configuration options may be used by the APIExecutor implementation.
+Additional configuration options may be used by the specific APIExecutor implementation.